ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 #### Invoke the main method when this file is executed from the terminal

 The main function titled `start_active_players_lite` will be ran from the terminal if the file name typed appropriately matches the file name.
 In the shell, terminal, or command prompt, the command `ruby 'Start_Them'.rb` would be entered.
 The code would run from there, assuming that the command was called from the proper directory (folder path).

-My command prompt looks like this when I personally execute this script: `~\Desktop\YahooFantasyBasketballScript\Start_Active_Players_Lite` and I would input `ruby 'Start_Them'.rb` on the side of that path where the text field exists.
+My command prompt resembles this: `~\Desktop\YahooFantasyBasketballScript\Start_Active_Players_Lite` and I would input `ruby 'Start_Them'.rb` on the side of that path where the text field exists.

 Some experience with navigating the terminal using the command `cd` (cd: change directory aka change folder) and autocompleting folder names with the `tab` key will be tremendously helpful at this point.
 More to the point, if someone made a new folder on their desktop titled `foo` and dragged and dropped `Start_Them.rb` into it, then the path would reflect that directory (aka folder) accordingly like so: `~\Desktop\foo\` followed by typing in `ruby 'Start_Them.rb'`.
 You'll get the hang of the command line and running scripts on it, no worries!
 Just a matter of practice!